MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    -   Select **Data** tab
    -   Open the View Selector in the top right by clicking the current View name (Active Visits)
    -   Change the View to **All fields**
-   -   Select and copy one of the values displayed in the **Code** column
+   -   Locate a Visit record that does not have an Actual Start or Actual End value.
+Select and copy the **Code** for this Visit.
    -   Switch to the browser tab with the app, press F5 to run the app
    -   Paste the copied value into the search textbox, verify that the record is displayed in the form
+   -   Clear the search textbox contents.
 5. Press **ESC** to exit the running app.